DataDog/integrations-extras/scaphandre/README.md

 ### Configuration

 Edit the `scaphandre.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][10].
 See the [sample scaphandre.d/conf.yaml][11] for all available configuration options.
+For example, to secure Scaphandre command line tags and prevent sensitive data from being pulled into Datadog, you can use the `exclude_labels` config option.

 [Restart the Agent][12] to start sending Scaphandre metrics to Datadog.